nezix/Various_stuff/README.md

 # Various_stuff
-Different pieces of useful code
+Different pieces of useful code :
+  - Python Matplotlib 3D scatter plot with a legend for each point